samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** 8 hours

-You touch a willing creature who isn’t wearing armor.
-Until the spell ends, the target’s base AC becomes 13 plus its Dexterity modifier.
+You touch a willing creature who isn't wearing armor.
+Until the spell ends, the target's base AC becomes 13 plus its Dexterity modifier.
 The spell ends early if the target dons armor.

 ---